Canada Enrollment Agreement

-All full time students who are enrolled in an on campus or hybrid program will be automatically enrolled in the Student Health Insurance.
-Students in fully online programs do not qualify for student insurance.
+All full time students who are enrolled in residential (on campus) courses will be automatically enrolled in the Student Health Insurance.
+Students in fully online courses do not qualify for student insurance.
 Students who wish to have the expense removed may do so by completing the online waiver form.
 Please see current insurance brochure for details.

 TRANSFER OF CREDIT TO ANOTHER INSTITUTION

 The transferability of credits earned at Beal University is at the complete discretion of an institution to which a student may seek to transfer.
 Acceptance of the degree, diploma, or certificate earned in a program of study is also at the complete discretion of the institution to which a student may seek to transfer.
 If the credits or degree, diploma, or certificate earned at the University are not accepted at the institution to which a student seeks to transfer, the student may be required to repeat some or all of the coursework at that institution.
 For this reason a student should make certain that attendance at Beal University will meet his or her educational goals.
 This may include contacting an institution to which a student may seek to transfer after attending Beal University to determine if the credits or degree, diploma or certificate will transfer.

 It is an unfair business practice for the University to sell, discount, or otherwise transfer this contract or promissory note without the signed written consent of the student or student’s parent or guardian if the student is a minor and a written statement notifying all parties that the cancellation and refund policy continues to apply.

 CHANGES IN THE AGREEMENT